cirKITers/qml-essentials/docs/coefficients.md

 ## Multi-Dimensional Coefficients

 The `get_spectrum` method can also be used to calculate the coefficients of a model with multiple input dimensions.
-This feature can be enabled, by explicitly providing an encoding that supports multi-dimensional input, e.g. a list of single encodings (see [*Usage*](usage.md) for details).
+This feature can be enabled, by explicitly providing an encoding that supports multi-dimensional input, e.g. a list of single encodings (see [*Usage*](usage.md) for details on how encodings are applied).
 Currently, only the FFT-based method supports this.

 ```python